Share

 What we measure: Revenue divided by average gross receivables before impairment provision.

-Why it’s important: It reflects revenue earned from receivables and customer charges, ensuring our pricing is fair and appropriate to deliver our target returns.
-Our 56% to 58% target range reflects our product structure and current regulatory landscape, primarily characterised by rate caps in most of our markets.
+Why it’s important: It reflects revenue earned from receivables and customer charges, supporting fair pricing and delivery of target returns within our 56% to 58% range, which reflects our product structure and the regulatory landscape, including rate caps in most markets.

 What we measure: Impairment as a percentage of average gross receivables before impairment provision.